hyprland-community/hpr-scratcher/README.md

 - copy and rename the `__init__.py` file to some accessible path, do not forget to add +x to it

+# Features

+- Allow showing & hiding sliding scratchpads
+- Allow auto-hide when the focus is lost

 # Usage

 In your `hyprland.conf` add something like this: